nsshommo/jaycuthrell.github.io/blog/_posts/2005-02-12-cat-diapers.markdown

 >Jay

-I got a response in less than 12 hours.... and apparently, **you can put diapers on cats!**
+I got a response in less than 12 hours and apparently, **you can put diapers on cats!**

 > Subject: RE: Pet fecal matter in Raleigh garbage?